andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 	</div>
 </div>

-"Ok they rebooked us on the 4:15"
+The process for rebooking was startlingly smooth; my initiation to the process, however, was less than encouraging.
+As I ascended the escalator to the departures gallery I was confronted with the maelstrom of humanity that tends to agglomerate at the transportation chokepoints of our global economy.
+Lines snaking, nerves fraying, masses huddling.
+I wove my way through crowds whose faces have been locked in a state of anguish so long they've acquired an air of acceptance. *I live at this airport now* energy is a real buzzkill.

-The process for rebooking was startlingly smooth despite the throng of frazzled travelers huddled around the SAS customer service booth.
-As I approach the scrum my advanced height affords a favorable vantage to observe the object of the collective's worship.
-A stylized aluminum monolith brandished with the italic uppercase blue <span style="color:#2B3087; font-style:italic; font-weight:bold;">SAS</span> logo bolsters a Microsoft Surface tablet in the middle stages of a hard reset.
+So I was especially dismayed to trundle upon the SAS customer service booth thronged with a horde of frazzled travelers.
+As I hesitantly approached the scrum, cautious to hide my cheery demeanor afforded by a few nights of good sleep and the imminent reunion with my sweetie and some dear friends, my advanced height afforded a favorable vantage to observe the focus of the collective's attention.
+A stylized aluminum monolith brandished with the italic uppercase blue
+<span style="color:#2B3087; font-style:italic; font-weight:bold;">SAS</span>
+logo bolstered a Microsoft Surface tablet in the middle stages of a hard reset.

-Beside the apparatus stands a SAS customer service representative in a smart, light blue skirt suit smiling beneath her tight ponytail.
+Beside the apparatus stood a SAS customer service representative in a smart, light blue skirt suit with a tight ponytail and strained smile that suggests, "Don't let this smile distract from the fact that all of you are morons"

 "Our technicians have fixed the problem and the system will be rebooted shortly, we will be with you in just a moment"